-Hark have been touring Europe with KEN Mode in the past few days, and if I’m not mistaken, today marks the second day after the tour.
-So, how was your experience?
+Ari Wilson: Hark has been touring Europe with KEN Mode in the past few days, and if I’m not mistaken, today marks the second day post tour.
+Tell me about it.

 Jimbob Isaac: It’s great to be home, after a successful 3.5 week trek.
 The tour had a lot of laughs, great shows and hard graft on the road.
 There were many grueling hours, night drives and testing times.
 It was all worth it though.

 Ari Wilson: Were there more old (Taint) fans among the audience or new (Hark) fans, overall?

 Jimbob Isaac: That’s often hard to tell.
 A few folks in Taint shirts were seen, and some fans of both bands came to say hi.
 Generally though, it feels as though we’re all (each one of us) in a new phase.
 Scenes and people change, and you just have to stay in the present, enjoying each day as it comes.

 Ari Wilson: Who came up with the idea of getting Hark and KEN Mode tour together?
 Knowing both the bands, it sounds like a perfect combination, on paper at least.

 Jimbob Isaac: Well, Taint took KEN mode out on their first European tour in 2008.
 Jesse and I had been writing to each other since around 2005, so it’s been a long term friendship.
 Jesse was really supportive during my transition between Taint and Hark, and we talked about touring together even before the Mythopoeia 7″ was released.
 Despite being different bands, I think our sounds compliment each other well, as well as having many shared interests in terms of music, world view and sense of humour.